Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Abstract

 \section{Abstract}

-Autonomous systems possess the features of inferring their own ego-motion, autonomously understanding their surroundings, and planning trajectories.
-With the applications of deep learning and reinforcement learning, the perception and decision-making abilities of autonomous systems are being efficiently addressed, and many new learning-based algorithms have surfaced with respect to autonomous perception and decision-making.
-In this review, we focus on the applications of learning-based approaches in perception and decision-making in autonomous systems, which is different from previous reviews that discussed traditional methods.
-First, we delineate the existing classical simultaneous localization and mapping (SLAM) solutions and review the environmental perception and understanding methods based on deep learning, including deep learning-based monocular depth estimation, ego-motion prediction, image enhancement, object detection, semantic segmentation, and their combinations with traditional SLAM frameworks.
-Second, we briefly summarize the existing motion planning techniques, such as path planning and trajectory planning methods, and discuss the navigation methods based on reinforcement learning.
-Finally, we examine the several challenges and promising directions discussed and concluded in related research for future works in the era of computer science, automatic control, and robotics.
+Autonomous systems possess the features of inferring their own state, understanding their surroundings, and performing autonomous navigation.
+With the applications of learning systems, like deep learning and reinforcement learning, the visual-based self-state estimation, environment perception and navigation capabilities of autonomous systems have been efficiently addressed, and many new learning-based algorithms have surfaced with respect to autonomous visual perception and navigation.
+In this review, we focus on the applications of learning-based monocular approaches in ego-motion perception, environment perception and navigation in autonomous systems, which is different from previous reviews that discussed traditional methods.
+First, we delineate the shortcomings of existing classical visual simultaneous localization and mapping (vSLAM) solutions, which demonstrate the necessity to integrate deep learning techniques.
+Second, we review the visual-based environmental perception and understanding methods based on deep learning, including deep learning-based monocular depth estimation, monocular ego-motion prediction, image enhancement, object detection, semantic segmentation, and their combinations with traditional vSLAM frameworks.
+Then, we focus on the visual navigation based on learning systems, mainly including reinforcement learning and deep reinforcement learning.
+Finally, we examine several challenges and promising directions discussed and concluded in related research of learning systems in the era of computer science and robotics.